Justify-social/my-project/docs/features-backend/architecture/implementation-plan.md

 ## 1. Overview & Goals

-This implementation plan focuses on ensuring the Campaign Wizard application has:
+This implementation plan focuses on ensuring the Justify.social platform has:
 - Robust database integration with proper schema alignment
 - Reliable autosave functionality
 - Consistent UI styling and component usage